sonic-net/SONiC/doc/qos/dynamically-headroom-calculation.md

 The subcommand `remove` is designed for removing an existing PG.
 The option `pg-map` must be an existing PG.
 All lossless PGs will be removed in case no `pg-map` provided.

+Note:

+This command provides the ability of configuring the PG as lossless.
+However, to make lossless traffic run on a PG other than `3-4`, the maps in `PORT_QOS_MAP`, like `tc_to_pg_map`, `dscp_to_tc_map`, should also be configured properly.
+This can be done only manually because:

+- By default most of the maps global and shared by multiple ports.
+We can not set the global port because doing so means the map of all ports will be affected.
+- In theory, to change a port's map needs to create a new map in `TC_TO_PRIORITY_GROUP_MAP` or `DSCP_TO_TC_MAP` table and then to point the port's `tc_to_pg_map` or `dscp_to_tc_map` to the newly created map.

+Meanwhile, the egress queue should also be configure properly.

 ### To configure cable length

 The command `configure interface cable_length` is designed to configure the cable length of a port.